johnandrea/draw-dna-matches/README.md

 --relationship

 Add relationship name (sibling, parent, 1C, 2C1R, etc.) to matches.
+Relationships are computed from paths in the tree, dna values are not involved.
 Default is none.

---title="string"
+--title="text"

 Display a title on the output chart.
 Default is no title.